Tetsuya Wakuda: Awards

+Tetsuya was awarded the Medal of the Order of Australia (OAM) in the 2005 Queen's Birthday Honours "For service to the community and the development of Australian cuisine as a chef, restaurateur and author, to vocational training and to support for charitable groups."

+Tetsuya's went on to win may more awards, including the Singapore Michelin Guide 2018 – Two Michelin Stars in 2018, and the Australian Good Food Guide (AGFG) 4 Chef Hats in 2021.

 Waku Ghin restaurant

 In 2010, Tetsuya's second restaurant, Waku Ghin, opened in Singapore at Marina Bay Sands with an offering of a 10-course tasting menu.
 In 2015, it was listed as #70 on The World's 50 Best Restaurants.
 It was subsequently awarded one Michelin star in the inaugural 2016 Singapore edition of the Michelin Guide and then two Michelin stars in 2017.
 It has maintained its two-star rating since 2017.

+Wakuda

+In 2022, Tetsuya opened his first US restaurant at The Venetian Las Vegas hotel in the Palazzo tower on the Las Vegas Strip.

+The following year, he launched Wakuda Singapore at Marina Bay Sands, in partnership with 50 Eggs Hospitality Group.
+The restaurant offers a menu combining Japanese flavors with global influences and is located within the hotel’s lobby area.
+The opening was covered by various Singapore media outlets, which highlighted the collaboration and design elements of the venue.